DataDog/integrations-core/docs/dev/log_integration.md

 4. For a measure, to define the unit, click **Advanced options**.
 Select the unit based on what the attribute represents.
 4. Click **Add**.

+Note: Standard attributes do not need to be added as facets and are added automatically.
+They appear in the facet list under their specific groups once the log pipeline has been published.
+See the [default standard attribute list][6] for the standard Datadog attributes under their specific groups.

 To easily navigate the facet list, group similar facets together.
 For fields specific to the integration logs, create a group with the same name as the `source` tag.

 1. In the log panel, click the Cog icon next to the attribute that you want in the new group.